 Our corporate headquarters are located at Suite 720-999 West Broadway, Vancouver, British Columbia, Canada.
 Our clinical operations are managed at 3475 Edison Way, Suite R, Menlo Park, California.
-Our current monthly base rent for our corporate headquarters is Cdn \$1,600 under a one-year lease expiring in November 2013.
+Our current monthly base rent for our corporate headquarters is \$2,185 (Cdn \$2,325) under a one-year lease expiring in November 2014.
 In addition, Valent, which is owned by Dr. Dennis Brown, our Chief Scientific Officer, leases facilities in California and we have access to such facilities pursuant to an informal unwritten arrangement with Valent.
 Our leased premises, academic relationships, and access to the Valent facility are sufficient to meet the immediate needs of our business, research and operations.

+ITEM 3.
 LEGAL PROCEEDINGS

-As of the date of this prospectus, we are not party to any legal proceedings.
+We are not party to any material legal proceedings.